jenna-anders/jenna-anders.github.io/_pages/research.md

 <p style="font-size:20px; margin-top:20px; ">"Welfare Analyses of Firm-Based Government Policies" (with Valerie Chuang, Nathaniel Hendren, and Eric Zwick)</p>
 <p style="font-size:14px; margin-top:-20px;  margin-bottom:-20px;">  In Progress </p>

+<p style="font-size:20px; margin-top:20px; ">"Superfund Sites and Cancer Incidence" </p>
+<p style="font-size:14px; margin-top:-20px;  margin-bottom:-20px;">  In Progress </p>

+> <p style="font-size:12px;"> Communities around state and federal Superfund sites are often concerned about increased risk of cancer from exposure to environmental contamination, but there is little causal evidence on this risk.
+Using data on public environmental remediation projects, I study how exposures to environmental contaminants relate to cancer incidence.
+Long disease latency periods mean that comparing outcomes before and after site cleanup is insufficient, so for identification, I borrow insights from the toxicology and epidemiology literatures on the specific diseases associated with each contaminant.
+I compare outcomes across sites, using only years before remediation begins, where the identifying variation is the specific contaminant involved in each site.</p>